xxxsnowflakexxx/Vrchat-Blueberry/README.md

 # vrchat-Client
-clients provided are not obfuscated as well. made this client for meme but fully free working on adding more features this my first time working on client :) so enjoy client drag and drop injector folder to vrchat directory
+client provided in release not obfuscated as well. made this client for meme but fully free and being worked on!
+Decide to provide it for free since other devs charging BE4v working on adding more features this my first time working on client :) so enjoy client drag and drop injector folder to vrchat directory